CSRBapp/CSRBbin/README.md

 > **NOTE**\
 You can run multiple CSRB applications at the same time, one or more instances of each, as long as you provide a unique NODEID, STORAGE_PATH, and VFS_MOUNTPOINT for each.

+> **NOTE**\
+The STORAGE_PATH and VFS_MOUNTPOINT directories need to exist for the provided scripts to run.
+An error will be shown if any of the directories is found, so that you can create it.

 One of following *OSDIR* options has to be chosen to indicate which binaries are used by the scripts:
 * DEBIAN-TESTING
+* UBUNTU-18.04
 * UBUNTU-20.04
 * NetBSD